ayberkdikcinar/userscol/README.md

 **Script will accept a password for the database_user as an input.**

-### 4. Create a .env file in the project root directory with the following content:
+### 4. Create a .env file in the SERVER project root directory with the following content:

 Replace the password with the password that you have given to the postgres-start.sh script.
 Do not change the other pairs.